SvenShevtzoff/Roosters-and-Lectures/README.md

 - courses.csv, a file containing all courses to be scheduled.
 In this file information on each course is contained: the number of lectures, tutorials and practica, the maximum number of students in tutorials and practica and the expected number of students;
 - rooms.csv, a file containing the seven rooms we can use and their maximum capacity;
-- students_and_courses.csv, a file containing about 600 students and the courses they enrolled for.
+- students_and_courses.csv, a file containing 609 students and the courses they enrolled for.

 Generating a schedule means putting every activity (which is a lecture, tutorial or practicum) in a so-called 'roomslot': this is a combination of a room and a timeslot.
 For example, Monday from 09:00 to 11:00 in room C0.110.